shazee257/onyx/deployment/helm/README.md

     ```

 ## Resourcing
-In the helm charts, we have resource suggestions for all Onyx-owned components.
+In the helm charts, we have resource suggestions for all Gen.Ai-owned components.
 These are simply initial suggestions, and may need to be tuned for your specific use case.

 Please talk to us in Slack if you have any questions!